Gut Health

 The lower digestive tract – the colon — contains over 10,000 individual strains of bacteria.
 Taken together, they weigh three or four pounds.
 This microbiome, as it’s called, has become the subject of intense research.
 Many people eat yogurt and take probiotic supplements to boost their good gut bacteria.

 But our guts also have a mycobiome.
-This term refers to 184 different species of fungus that make up about two percent of the microbes or “bugs” in our guts.
+This term refers to 184 different fungus species that comprise about two percent of the microbes or “bugs” in our guts.

-If you want to school eons ago like I did, you might think living creatures are divided into two kingdoms, plant and animal.
-But actually there are five or six kingdoms of living creatures, and bacteria and fungi each constitute a kingdom in themselves.
+If you went to school eons ago like I did, you might think living creatures are divided into two kingdoms, plant and animal.
+But there are five or six kingdoms of living creatures, and bacteria and fungi each constitute a kingdom in themselves.

 The bacterial and fungal colonies in our guts interact with one another.
 This reveals itself when patients are on a long course of antibiotics.
-Killing off bacteria often encourages fungal overgrowth like Candida albicans and the many unpleasant symptoms that accompany it.
+Killing off bacteria often encourages fungal overgrowth, such as Candida albicans, and the many unpleasant symptoms accompanying it.

 NIH-funded scientist Mahmood Ghannoum has spent more than three decades researching fungi.
 He agrees with his UK colleague.

-This plaque lines the lower intestinal wall, protects the microbes and offers benefits to both bacteria and fungi.
-It’s similar in nature to plaques formed on the teeth.
+This plaque lines the lower intestinal wall, protects the microbes, and benefits bacteria and fungi.
+It’s similar to plaques formed on the teeth.

 Need a Balance Between Good and Bad Fungi